 What is Pick, Pack, Ship?

-Pick, pack, ship refers to the efficient operations involved in fulfilling customer orders and ensuring their timely delivery.
+Pick, pack, and ship refers to the numerous steps involved in fulfilling customer orders and ensuring their timely delivery.
 This process involves three key stages – pick, pack, and ship – each with its own significance in the overall order fulfillment process.

 Stage 1: Pick